open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-If "yes", <a href="operations.md#get-the-lot-for-a-procurementprojectlot">get the lot for the ProcurementProjectLot</a> and set the lot's `.contractTerms.reservedExecution` to `true`.
+If "yes", [get the lot for the ProcurementProjectLot](operations.md#get-the-lot-for-a-procurementprojectlot) and set the lot's `.contractTerms.reservedExecution` to `true`.
 Otherwise, discard.

 ```xml
 <cac:ContractExecutionRequirement>